-With summer just around the corner and the sun emerging earlier every day (until June 20th, of course!), we all want to feel as energized as possible as we wake up.
+With summer coming to an end and the days getting shorter, we all want to feel as energized as possible as we wake up.
 When it comes to waking up fresh, happy, and ready to tackle the world, there are a bunch of tricks to try.
 Start your morning feeling more rejuvenated and centred with these tips.

 It can be time-consuming (and maybe a little annoying) to apply protective sunscreen on you and your family members—especially if these people happen to be squealing kids, just waiting to get outside in the sunshine!
 We’ve got some great tricks and tips for easy (ish) sun care application that will help keep your family covered.
 Here’s our guide to sun safety for parents.